 Getting tickets to the Super Bowl

 Nothing beats the atmosphere of a live football game and the Super Bowl is the biggest game of the year, so it’s understandable that watching it via TV or streaming might not be good enough for you.
-On that front, we’ve got good news and bad news.
+Sadly, the ongoing pandemic has meant that there is a reduced capacity for the event, with fewer than 25000 fans being allowed into the stadium.
+If you're desperate to see it live, then we have good news and bad news.

 The good news is that we have reviewed and rated a whole host of websites to find the best sport ticket sites.
 All of the major sport ticket sites still have Super Bowl tickets on sale, so it's not too late.

 The bad news is that no matter where you look for tickets, you’re going to struggle to find anything much under $4000.
-SeatGeek, our top-rated sport ticket seller is offering seats that start at $3859, with their most expensive tickets reaching an eye-watering $35,100.
+SeatGeek, our top-rated sport ticket seller is offering seats that start at $4050, with their most expensive regular tickets reaching an eye-watering $56,788 each (and you'll pay $70,988 for Hall of Fame Club seats).
 Maybe it’s better to just stream the show and buy a new car with that money instead?